Faithlife Corporation: Logos Bible Software

 Logos Bible Software is a digital library application designed for electronic Bible study, and is available for Windows, Mac OS, iOS and Android.

 Publishing and Imprints

 Lexham Press

-Lexham Press is the in-house publishing imprint of Faithlife, LLC.
-They specialize in books that draw from the Christian tradition and the global church to provide resources for pastors, scholars, parents, and students of the Bible.
-As part of the Faithlife (the makers of Logos Bible Software), Lexham Press seeks to increase biblical literacy, thoughtful reflection, and faithful Christian action around the world.
+Lexham Press was the in-house publishing imprint of Faithlife, LLC that specialized in books that draw from the Christian tradition and the global church to provide resources for pastors, scholars, parents, and students of the Bible.
+On September 23, 2025, Baker Publishing Group bought Lexham Press.